Intel Quad Port Copper Gigabit PCIe Ethernet NIC Card I340-T4

 The server adapter provides support for proven OS and VMM iSCSI initiators as well as iSCSI boot.
 Historically, CRC32C computation has degraded system performance, but not with the CRC instruction set included in the latest Intel® Xeon® processors.
 CRC validation is possible with minimal impact to the network throughput while delivering superior data integrity .

-The Intel® Ethernet I340 Server Adapter showcases a suite of hardware assists that improves overall system performance by lowering the I/O overhead in a virtualized environment.
-This optimizes CPU usage, reduces system latency, and improves I/O throughput.
-These features include: Product Brief Intel® Ethernet I340 Server Adapter Network Connectivity Intel® Ethernet I340 Server Adapter Quad-port Gigabit Ethernet server adapter designed for multi-core processors and support for Virtualization & Unified Storage Environments • Virtual Machine Device Queues (VMDq) • Intel® I/O Acceleration Technology (Intel® I/OAT) Use of multi-port adapters in a virtualized environment is very important because of the need to provide redundancy and data connectivity for the applications/workloads in the virtual machines.
-Due to the need for redundancy and data connectivity, it is recommended that a virtualized physical server needs at least six GbE ports to satisfy the I/O requirement demands.
+The Intel® Ethernet I340 Server Adapter showcases a suite of hardware assists that improves overall system performance by lowering the I/O overhead in a virtualisation environment.
+This optimises CPU usage, reduces system latency, and improves I/O throughput.
+These features include: Product Brief Intel® Ethernet I340 Server Adapter Network Connectivity Intel® Ethernet I340 Server Adapter Quad-port Gigabit Ethernet server adapter designed for multi-core processors and support for Virtualisation & Unified Storage Environments • Virtual Machine Device Queues (VMDq) • Intel® I/O Acceleration Technology (Intel® I/OAT) Use of multi-port adapters in a virtualisation environment is very important because of the need to provide redundancy and data connectivity for the applications/workloads in the virtual machines.
+Due to the need for redundancy and data connectivity, it is recommended that a virtualisation physical server needs at least six GbE ports to satisfy the I/O requirement demands.

 Virtual Machine Device queues (VMDq)